Judge: Trump knew vote fraud claims in legal docs were false

 Yet even after the message from Eastman, Trump and his team filed another legal complaint that had “the same inaccurate numbers,” the judge wrote.
 Trump under oath verified the complaint was true to the best of his knowledge.

-“The emails show that President Trump knew that the specific numbers of voter fraud were wrong but continued to tout those numbers, both in court and to the public,” Carter wrote.
-He said the emails are “sufficiently related to and in furtherance of a conspiracy to defraud the United States.”
+Carter wrote that the emails are “sufficiently related to and in furtherance of a conspiracy to defraud the United States.”

 Representatives for Trump and Eastman did not immediately respond to requests for comment.
+A spokesperson for the Jan.
+6 committee declined to comment on the ongoing litigation.

 The ruling is the latest development in a monthslong legal battle between Eastman — a conservative lawyer and lead architect of Trump’s last-ditch efforts to stay in office — and congressional investigators.